Getting a job

 - Have your mobile device/phone switched on and beeping

-Work locally in your GAP year: apply for a vintage job at one of the wineries – applications open in October.
-Check their websites or look for their advertisements in the Area News.
-Canvas retailers, restaurants and professions such as solicitors and accountants.
+There are varied opportunities to work locally in your Gap Year: apply for a vintage jobs at one of over 15 wineries in Griffith and Leeton – applications open in October.
+Follow a Riverina harvest trail in areas such as citrus, grain, grapes, nuts and check out your hospitality & tourism options at one of NSW’s premier regional agritourism businesses the Whitton Malthouse.
+Check their websites or look for their advertisements in the newspapers and social media recruitment sites in your region.
+Cold canvas retailers, restaurants and professions such as solicitors and accountants.

 Contact your school careers adviser.
 They will be contacted by employers seeking gap year students for roles such as medical receptionist, and for traineeships in retail and administration.